-Žak Ozmo is a music director, conductor, lutenist, and a scholar in historical performance based in London.
+Žak Ozmo is a music director, conductor, lutenist, and a scholar in historical performance based in London, and Memphis, TN.
 He is the founder-director of the British period-instrument ensemble L'Avventura London.

 Born in Bosnia and Herzegovina, former Yugoslavia, Žak first started his musical training at the age of seven on the classical guitar and had his first nationally broadcasted solo performance at the age of fourteen.
 In his late teens he moved from his war-torn native country to Canada where, along with completing an architectural diploma, his musical interests quickly turned to the lute family of instruments, performance practice, and related history and philosophy.
 Music was already a life-long passion, but now it became a solace, a joyful source of light in the midst of turmoil.

 After being introduced to the world of the lute by Terry McKenna and having completed a bachelors degree in historical instrument performance at Wilfrid Laurier University in Waterloo, Canada, this pursuit then took him to the United States and Britain, and included studies with James Tyler, Pat O'Brien, and William Carter. Žak also studied conducting with Noel Edison, Lucinda Carver, and William Dehning, and musicology with Bruce Alan Brown and Giulio Ongaro, among others.
 He holds a doctorate in early music performance with the academic field in musicology from the USC Thornton School of Music in Los Angeles, and has completed postdoctoral studies in the same area from the Guildhall School of Music and Drama in London.